citp/privacy-policy-historical/o/ot/ott/otterbox.com.md

-> *The following text is extracted and transformed from the otterbox.com privacy policy that was archived on 2011-12-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111222200002id_/http%3A//www.otterbox.com/policies/policies%2Cdefault%2Cpg.html%23privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the otterbox.com privacy policy that was archived on 2012-06-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120618232312id_/http%3A//www.otterbox.com/policies/policies%2Cdefault%2Cpg.html%23privacy) for the most accurate reproduction.*

 # Policies

   1. Privacy Policy
-  2. Return Policy
-  3. Security Policy
+  2. Security Policy